Leonardo-pixel/CollectionViewTestApp/README.md

 ﻿# CollectionViewTestApp

-About
-Test app to demonstrate (button) click events in a CollectionView Header/Footer when an EmptyView is present.
+Test app to demonstrate (button) click event issues in a CollectionView Header/Footer when an EmptyView is present.